Skip to content

 Santorini

 The old port of Ammoundi is located below the cliffs in Oia.
-The best way to get there is to walk from Oia down to the harbor.
+Walking from Oia down to the harbour is the best way to get there.
 You can also book a donkey ride.
-At the bottom, you can swim in the crystal-clear water of the harbor basin or indulge yourself with some freshly caught fish in one of the many cozy taverns around.
+At the bottom, you can swim in the crystal-clear water of the harbour basin or indulge yourself with freshly caught fish in one of the many cosy taverns.

 Imerovigli